Psisco-yes/Virtual-Piano-Auto-Player/README.md

 Note: Tested only on Windows Roblox and virtualpiano.net.

 # Small update:
-Now it should play white and black keys at the same time (added mutex as tiny delay).

-Ability for the program to play [abc def] notes.
+Ability for the program to play [abc def] notes and white and black keys at the same time.

 Tiny improvements and other things I forgot.